 Punctuation.
-Most punctuation marks used with the Arabic script are not given independent codes (that is, they are unified with Latin punctuation), except for the few cases where the mark has a significantly different appearance in Arabic-namely, U+060C Arabic Comma, U+061B Arabic semicolon, U+061E Arabic triple dot punctuation mark, U+061F Arabic question mark, and U+066A Arabic percent sign.
-For paired punctuation such as parentheses, the glyphs chosen to represent U+0028 Left parenthesis and U+0029 Right parenthesis will depend on the direction of the rendered text.
+Most punctuation marks used with the Arabic script are not given independent codes (that is, they are unified with Latin punctuation), except for the few cases where the mark has a significantly different appearance in Arabic-namely, U+060C Arabic comma, U+061B Arabic semicolon, U+061E Arabic triple dot punctuation mark, U+061F Arabic question mark, and U+066A Arabic percent sign.
+Sindhi uses U+2E41 Reversed comma and U+204F Reversed semicolon.
+Persian and some other languages use rounded forms of U+00AB LEFT-POINTING DOUBLE ANGLE QUOTATION MARK and U+00BB RIGHT-POINTING DOUBLE ANGLE QUOTATION MARK.

+For paired punctuation such as parentheses, the glyphs chosen to display for example, U+0028 LEFT PARENTHESIS and U+0029 RIGHT PARENTHESIS, will depend on the direction of the rendered text.
+See "Paired Punctuation" in Section 6.2, General Punctuation, for more discussion.

 The Non-joiner and the Joiner.
 The Unicode Standard provides two user-selectable formatting codes: U+200C ZERO WIDTH NON-JOINER and U+200D ZERO WIDTH JOINER.
 The use of a joiner adjacent to a suitable letter permits that letter to form a cursive connection without a visible neighbor.
-This provides a simple way to encode some special cases, such as exhibiting a connecting form in isolation, as shown in Figure 8-2.
+This provides a simple way to encode some special cases, such as exhibiting a connecting form in isolation, as shown in Figure 9-2.

-Figure 8-2.
+Figure 9-2.
 Using a Joiner

-Memory representation: SSS[W]S
+Memory representation: SSS_ZWSS

-After reordering: SEW_SSS
+After reordering: SZW_SSS